 The effects of a drought are shown in Figure 2.
 The drought reduces the amount of food that can be produced, shifting the production possibilities frontier inward.
-(If a drought also reduced the amount of cotton available for the production of clothing, the intercept on the vertical axis would also decrease.)

 Microeconomics is the study of how households and firms make decisions and how they interact in markets.
 Macroeconomics is the study of economy-wide phenomena, including inflation, unemployment, and economic growth.